Frequently Asked Questions

 There is no cost to any athlete to join Special Olympics Virginia or to compete in any of the competitions.
 Costs associated with regional and state championships are shared by the Special Olympics Virginia state office and the area programs.
 Area programs cover the costs of training, uniforms, registration fees and travel for all levels of competition.Back to topHow many athletes receive medals at state events?

 At Special Olympics Virginia state-level competitions, medals are awarded for first through third place (gold, silver and bronze).
 All other places receive a ribbon.
 Coaches do not receive medals.Back to topWhat is the divisioning process?

 Special Olympics involves athletes with intellectual disabilities from all ability levels.
 In order to assure fair competition, athletes are placed in “divisions” with other athletes of similar or equal ability.
 This allows all athletes a fair opportunity to compete with a chance to place first or win.
 The divisioning process consists of evaluating teams as they play, or by organizing athletes based on entry scores.In which Special Olympics Virginia region/area do I live?

 Locate your region and area program using our statewide map

-Special Olympics Virginia is divided into seven regions.
+Special Olympics Virginia is divided into eight regions.
 Each of these regions is broken down into several area programs.
 Regions are managed by Region Directors, while area programs are managed by volunteer Area Coordinators and Area Councils.
 Area Councils, made up of volunteers, are the governing body of the area programs.

 The Richmond office serves as Special Olympics Virginia’s corporate headquarters and it houses the majority of our staff, as well as the James River Region Director and the Urban Programs